The first question to ask yourself about a table: is it for layout or data?

 All header and data cells that do not contain information (i.e., cells that are blank) must be tagged as TD cells and given appropriate alt text.
 These cells aren't announced to screen reader users, so alt text lets them know that the cells are empty and helps connect the order of data being shared.
 This is especially important for simple tables that do not contain IDs.

-If you are curious about how different screen readers handle empty cells this comparision of screen readers and how they interact with tables (opens a new window) is a great resource.
+If you are curious about how different screen readers handle empty cells this comparision of screen readers and how they interact with tables (opens a new tab or window) is a great resource.

 The following alt text is appropriate for empty cells:

 - English: Not applicable (preferred), N A, or N.A.

 - French: Sans object (preferred), S O, or S.O.